BSc (Hons) Sport Rehabilitation

 What can I do with this qualification?

 Graduate sport rehabilitators (GSRs) are in demand across the UK.
 Career opportunities exist in professional and semi-professional sports clubs, private sports injury and physiotherapy clinics, health clubs, fitness centres, and the Ministry of Defence.
-A sport rehabilitator may also work alongside many other health professions or as an autonomous practitioner.
+A sport rehabilitator may also work alongside many other health professionals or as an autonomous practitioner.

 GSRs have a solid undergraduate academic platform to study at the master’s level in a range of fields, including physiotherapy, strength and conditioning, exercise science, physician associate, psychology, biomechanics, and sports medicine.